workloads/packer-templates/README.md

 Terraform is used as a helper, only.
 It is possible (though not advised) to manually create the resources needed.

+Direnv is used as a helper to programmatically load environment variables.

 ## Usage

 This repository contains Packer templates for multiple providers.